WebAssembly/component-model/design/mvp/WIT.md

 written return type and are given the implicit return type `r`.

-📡 A resource statement can also contain any number of *getters* and *setters*, which also implicitly take a `self` parameter.
+📡 A resource statement can also contain any number of *getters* and *setters*, which may or may not be static.
+Non-static getters and setters also implicitly take a `self` parameter.
 Getters take no parameters (besides the implicit `self` parameter) and must return a value.
-Setters take exactly one parameter (besides the implicit `self` parameter) and may not return a value unless that value is of type `result<_, error?>`.
-Every setter must have a corresponding getter with the same name.
+Setters take exactly one parameter (besides the implicit `self` parameter) and must not return a value unless that value is of type `result<_, error?>`.
+Every setter must have a corresponding getter with the same name and same static-ness.
 To simplify validation, the getter must be defined before the setter.

-For example, the following resource definition:
+For example, the following resource definitions:

 ```wit
 resource blob {
     constructor(init: list<u8>);